3315 E. Division Street

 What about DIY, can I do it myself?

-Demilec USA does not support anyone installing spray foam insulation other than an Authorized Applicator.
+Demilec does not support anyone installing spray foam insulation other than an Authorized Contractor.
 There are several reasons why installing spray polyurethane foam is not a project for even the most seasoned do it yourself veteran or an untrained contractor.
 The possible pitfalls of doing this range from multiple safety issues to performance problems and lower yields causing the project to cost much more than a professional job.

 All persons spraying polyurethane foam need to wear the proper personal protective equipment.